 Back to All Events

-Root Down Reach Out Nonviolence series: overview
+Root Down Reach Out Nonviolence Series: grassroots movements

 • Wassmuth Center for Human Rights 777 8th Street Boise, Idaho 83702 USA (map)

-Rev. John Dear
+An Evening of Peacebuilding with Rev. John Dear

 In response, The Compassionate Communities Healthcare Movement and the Wassmuth Center for Human Rights are partnering to host a coordinated series of interactive workshops focused on nonviolent, grassroots movements in September, October and November of 2025.

-Please join us for an interactive conversation with Rev. Dear to discuss nonviolent, grassroots movements and the skills needed to become a practitioner of nonviolence.
-He will also share stories about his good friend, and renowned physician, Dr. Paul Farmer.
+Please join us for an interactive conversation with Rev. Dear to discuss the development of nonviolent, grassroots movements as well as the personal work of nonviolence.
+Rev. Dear will also share stories about his good friend, and renowned physician, Dr. Paul Farmer.
+To learn more about Rev. John Dear: please click this link

-We will welcome many voices, including those not often invited to the conversation.
+During our series, each time we come together, we will enjoy a healthy dinner, share our stories and insights, and consider individual and collective opportunities for meaningful action.
 Local artists, musicians, poets and other community members will help us create a nourishing space so we can begin to heal ourselves and our community and move forward together.

 Previous